martyndavies/cmdgrid/README.md

 ## Usage

-Once installed, you can run `$ cmd --help` to see a list of options, but given this application currently only deals with the SendGrid Parse API.
+Once installed, you can run `$ cmd --help` to see a list of options.
+This application currently only deals with the SendGrid Parse API.

 You have options to add, edit and delete your settings via the app.